adamsilver/fdpb/05-Inbox-Management.md

 Much to our collective frustration, *perfect* rarely exists in the design world.
 And in this case, I'm not sure there is a *perfect* answer here either.

 On balance, we'll duplicate the label and visually hide it.
-A bit of duplication never hurt anyone.
+A bit of duplication never hurt anyone, and more importantly we have rationalised why we've made the choices we have.

 HTML: